fkie-cad/FACT_core/README.md

 ### Software
 * Ubuntu 16.04
 * Python 3.5 or above
+* PIP
 * git

 It is possible to install FACT on any Linux distribution but the installer is limited to Ubuntu 16.04 at the moment.

 ## Installation

+:exclamation: **Caution: FACT is not intended to be used as public internet service.
+The GUI is not a hardened WEB-application and it may take your server at risk!**

 FACT consists of three components: frontend, db and backend.
 All components can be installed on one machine as well as on different machines.
 There is an automated installation programm supporting Ubuntu 16.04 host systems.